mrtunglt/vn-news-crawler/README.md

 Using RSS from online newspaper brings system to crawl directly to up-to-date news content without analyzing a large amount of data to find categories, topics links.
 It makes news crawling process faster.

 Implementation:
-- RSS Feeds library in PHP and automatically RSS-getting servce to Database
+- RSS Feeds library in PHP and automatically RSS-getting service to Database
 - Crawl library to extract content from RSS links in Database
 - Some text-processing functions
 - Cron jobs